-The plan for 2017/18 assumed the Trust would deliver a deficit of £7.0m, in agreeing this plan the Trust rejected NHSI's control total (CT) of a £2.1m deficit and was therefore not eligible for £5.4m of Sustainability and Transformation Funding (STF).
-In January 2018 the Board approved the submission of a revised forecast outturn of a £12.4m deficit to NHSI (£12.4m including the impact of donated income and donated asset depreciation).
+The plan for 2017/18 assumed the Trust would deliver a deficit of £7.0m, in agreeing this plan the Trust was not able to accept NHSI's control total (CT) of a £2.1m deficit and was therefore not eligible for £5.4m of Sustainability and Transformation Funding (STF).
+In

+January 2018 the Board approved the submission of a revised forecast outturn of a £12.4m deficit to NHSI (£12.4m including the impact of donated income and donated asset depreciation).

-The forecast outturn is underpinned by a number of non-recurrent actions, the table below bridges the outturn to an underlying deficit of £17.2m:
+The forecast outturn is underpinned by a number of non-recurrent actions, the table below bridges the outturn to an underlying deficit of £16.3m: